Which Augmentation Should I Use? An Empirical Investigation of Augmentations for Self-Supervised Phonocardiogram Representation Learning: Materials and Methods

-For the \textit{contrastive prediction} task, we employ the contrastive \textit{NT-Xent} loss function introduced in \cite{oord_representation_2019} and implemented in the SimCLR framework \cite{chen2020simple}.
-Specifically, given a set $\{\tilde{x}_k\}$ which includes an augmented positive pair $\tilde{x}_i$ and $\tilde{x}_j$, a model trained via contrastive SSL aims to identify $\tilde{x}_j$ in $\{\tilde{x}_k\}_k \neq i$ for a given $\tilde{x}_i$.
-The contrastive loss for a positive pair $(\tilde{x}_i, \tilde{x}_j)$ is formulated as follows:
+For the \textit{contrastive prediction} task, we employ the \textit{NT-Xent} loss function introduced in \cite{oord_representation_2019} and implemented in the SimCLR framework \cite{chen2020simple}.
+Specifically, given a set $\{\tilde{x}_k\}$ which includes an augmented sample pair $\tilde{x}_i$ and $\tilde{x}_j$, a model trained via contrastive SSL aims to identify $\tilde{x}_j$ in $\{\tilde{x}_k\}$ for a given $\tilde{x}_i$.
+The contrastive loss applied on the representations of any pair $(\tilde{x}_i, \tilde{x}_j)$ is formulated as follows: